 #2.
 How can I differentiate my rewards from each other?

 Finished with the reward list?
 Great!
+That’s one action item from the loyalty program proposal list.
 Now you’ll decide the packaging, or how they are presented to your audience.
 Rewards should feel unique, after all, to make you stand out.

 There are two ways to go with this: